ExPater/Custom-Linked-List-Library/README.md

     }
 };
 ```

+## Contact
 For further questions or support, feel free to reach out via Telegram: @ExPat_all.
 This `README.md` provides a structured overview of the class, its features, and how to use them.
 Let me know if you need any additional changes!